CLOSED CHURCHES WITHIN THE

 From the intersection of PA 118

-and PA 29, go east on PA 118 1.5 miles to Loyalville Road.
-Go north on Loyalville Road ¼ mile to Meeker
+and PA 29, go east on PA 118 1.5 miles to Loyalville

-Outlet Road.
-Go east on Meeker outlet
+east on Meeker outlet Road 1/3 mile.
+The

-occupied by a modern ranch house, between Slocum Road and Meeker Road.
-The picture on the left is the church
+site is on the right, occupied by a modern ranch house, between Slocum Road and

-site.
-The picture on the right is the
+the church site.
+The picture on the

 Historic Conference: